-Cloudera Runtime (CR) services include Hive on Tez and Hive Metastore (HMS).
-Hive on Tez is a SQL query engine using Apache Tez that performs the HiveServer (HS2) role in a Cloudera cluster.
-You need to install Hive on Tez and HMS in the correct order; otherwise, HiveServer fails.
-You need to install additional HiveServer roles to Hive on Tez, not the Hive service; otherwise, HiveServer fails.
+Cloudera Runtime (CR) services include Hive and Hive Metastore.
+Hive is a SQL query engine running on Apache Tez that performs the HiveServer (HS2) role in a Cloudera cluster.
+You need to install Hive and Hive Metastore in the correct order; otherwise, HiveServer fails.
+You need to install additional HiveServer roles to Hive, not to the Hive Metastore; otherwise, HiveServer fails.